 Why Does Addiction Occur?

 In the case of substance abuse, addiction occurs because the drug being abused changes the way the brain works.
-According to the National Institute on Drug Abuse, “Most drugs affect the brain’s ‘reward circuit’ by flooding it with the chemical messenger dopamine.”
+Many common drugs affect the brain’s ‘reward circuit’ by flooding it with the chemical called dopamine.”
 As the person continues to use, their brain will often come to crave this feeling, and at the same time, it will become tolerant to the effects of the drug.
 This causes the individual to continue using and in larger and larger amounts.

 Not everyone becomes an addict when it comes to substance abuse or behavioral issues, but an individual’s chances of doing so become higher as a result of certain risk factors.
 These can include biological, environmental, and developmental factors that can increase one’s chances of succumbing to the disease.
 It is important to understand how many of these may affect you and to avoid using drugs or participating in other dangerous behaviors, especially if you suffer from a lot of them.